mikeheft/auth0_current_user/README.md

 To take advantage of the Auth0 authenticating add `include Auth0CurrentUser::Secured` to your base controller or and controller that you wish to be locked down for authentication.

+Once the `Secured` module is included in your controller, that will give you access to the `#current_user` method.
+It will find the `authenticated_klass` by it's email and using [Request Store](https://github.com/steveklabnik/request_store), store the user to be available either globally throught the store or in the controllers and views with the `#current_user` method.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.